ojusave/zoom-custom-event-listener/README.md

 # README.md

-## Zoom WebSocket Integration for Real-Time Event Monitoring
+## Zoom Real-Time Custom event monitoring Event Monitoring

-This nodeJS application allows you to authenticate using Zoom's Server to Server OAuth, fetch members from a specific Zoom group, and then listen for specific events related to these members using WebSockets.
+This nodeJS application is a good example when you want to set custom parameters not available via API to get the data that you want.
+This application allows you to authenticate using Zoom's Server to Server OAuth, fetch members from a specific Zoom group, and then listen for specific events related to these members using WebSockets.

 ### Prerequisites